Charlie9009/CI_PP2_UPM/README.md

 ### User stories covered by feature:

 13. As a user I want a validation if my form was sent or if there was an error.
+18. I want the user to get feedback and conformation if they fill out a form wrong or right.
 <hr>

 ### Features left to implement